-OPEN ITEM 2: Evaluate accessibility of the ROS for radiological and environmental conditions.
-Address dose and temperature items for the non-MCR location.
-FAQ HCVS-01 (Reference 14) will be used as guidance.
+[cf. OPEN ITEM 2: Evaluate accessibility of the Mechanical ROS for radiological and environmental conditions.
+Address dose and temperature items for the Mechanical ROS and non-MCR locations.
+FAQ HCVS-01 (Reference 14) will be used as guidance.]

-Hydrogen
+Hydrogen:

-As is required by EA-13-109, Section 1.2.11, the HCVS must be designed such that it is able to either provide assurance that oxygen cannot enter and mix with flammable gas in the HCVS (so as to form a combustible gas mixture), or it must be able to accommodate the dynamic loading resulting from a combustible gas detonation.
+As is required by EA-13-109, section 1.2.11, the HCVS must be designed such that it is able to either provide assurance that oxygen cannot enter and mix with flammable gas in the HCVS (so as to form a combustible gas mixture), or it must be able to accommodate the dynamic loading resulting from a combustible gas detonation.
 Several configurations are available which will support the former (e.g., purge, mechanical isolation from outside air, etc.) or the latter (design of potentially affected portions of the system to withstand a detonation relative to pipe stress and support structures).